Halophilus/Animation-Scripts/README.md

 To use the script:

-    Make sure you have Python installed, along with the required libraries: OpenCV and NumPy.
-You can install them using pip if you don't have them already:

-bash

-pip install opencv-python numpy

     Copy the script into a new Python file, e.g., add_gaussian_noise.py.

     Replace the input_folder and output_folder paths in the script with the appropriate directories for your images.
 The input_folder should contain the images you want to apply noise to, and the output_folder is where the script will save the noisy images.